 With the hire, Freeze has completed his staff with three weeks until spring practice gets underway.

-Logan Fowler is a junior from Sumiton, Alabama, majoring in journalism.
-He joined The Plainsman in Spring 2024.
+Logan Fowler is a Senior from Sumiton, Alabama and is majoring in journalism.
+He joined the Plainsman in Spring 2024.